Normmatt/bof/README.md

 * Install [**devkitARM**](http://devkitpro.org/wiki/Getting_Started/devkitARM).

-* Then get the build tools from https://github.com/pret/pokeruby-tools.
-Copy the `tools/` folder into the repository directory.
+* Then build tools in the /tools folder individually.

 * You can then build bof using `make` in the MSYS environment provided with devkitARM.